Blezz-tech/learn-haskell-valut/Курсы/Learn You a Haskell for Great Good!/Learn You a Haskell for Great Good! en.md

 Now, a function that gets the value by a key in an association list can have a type of `(Eq k) => k -> AssocList k v -> Maybe v`. `AssocList` is a type constructor that takes two types and produces a concrete type, like `AssocList Int String`, for instance.

-_Fonzie says:_ Aaay!
-When I talk about _concrete types_ I mean like fully applied types like Map Int String or if we're dealin' with one of them polymorphic functions, [a] or (Ord a) => Maybe a and stuff.
-And like, sometimes me and the boys say that Maybe is a type, but we don't mean that, cause every idiot knows Maybe is a type constructor.
-When I apply an extra type to Maybe, like Maybe String, then I have a concrete type.
+> **Fonzie says:** Aaay!
+When I talk about _concrete types_ I mean like fully applied types like `Map Int String` or if we're dealin' with one of them polymorphic functions, `[a]` or `(Ord a) => Maybe a` and stuff.
+And like, sometimes me and the boys say that `Maybe` is a type, but we don't mean that, cause every idiot knows `Maybe` is a type constructor.
+When I apply an extra type to `Maybe`, like `Maybe String`, then I have a concrete type.
 You know, values can only have types that are concrete types!
 So in conclusion, live fast, love hard and don't let anybody else use your comb!

 Just like we can partially apply functions to get new functions, we can partially apply type parameters and get new type constructors from them.
 Just like we call a function with too few parameters to get back a new function, we can specify a type constructor with too few type parameters and get back a partially applied type constructor.
 If we wanted a type that represents a map (from `Data.Map`) from integers to something, we could either do this: